How to Choose a Carhartt Jacket

 The best Carhartt jacket for winter depends on where you live.

 If you only get mild winters (for example in southern states), the best men’s Carhartt jacket is the full-swing insulated jacket.
 The duck fabric stands up to wind and light rain, and the inner lining is just warm enough.
-The best women’s Carhartt jacket for mild winters is the Bomber Full Zip with a thermal polyester mesh lining.
+The best women’s Carhartt jacket for mild winters is the Rugged Flex Detroit Jacket with its stretch twill lining.

 Carhartt Men's Yukon Full Swing Black Insulated Jacket